JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

  Let's see the regularization and interpolation in action.
 We will set up a ring of 100 points on a circle of radius $1/4$ centered at $(1/2,1/2)$.
-This curve- type regularization will be weighted by the arclength, $ds$, associated with each 100 points.
+This curve- type regularization will be weighted by the arclength, $ds$, associated with each of the 100 points.
  On these points, we will
  set vector-valued data in which the $x$ component is uniformly equal to 1.0, while the $y$ component is set equal to the vertical position relative to the